glzrygt/remote-sensing-projects/HW3_Wildfire_Assessment/HW3_Wildfire_Assessment/README.md

-> 📄 This report was submitted as coursework for the GMT441 course at Hacettepe University.
+> This report was submitted as coursework for the GMT441 course at Hacettepe University.
 > The content represents the author's individual academic work.
 Please do not reuse without citation.
-# HW3 – Wildfire Damage Assessment in Attica, Greece
+Wildfire Damage Assessment in Attica, Greece

-This project was conducted as part of the GMT441 "Applications of Remote Sensing" course at Hacettepe University.

 ##Objective
 To assess wildfire-affected areas and burn severity using:
 - Sentinel-2 (optical) for NBR and delta NBR (dNBR)